CybersecurityForDemocracy/youtube-ad-settings/ARTIFACT-EVALUATION.md

 ## Description
 This artifact contains the following:
-1. The labeled ad dataset
+1. The labeled ad dataset as a CSV file (30,237 rows, 4.23MB)
 2. The codebook and a description of the labeling methodology

 ### Security/Privacy Issues and Ethical Concerns